-7 Non-response to Tiers 1 and 2 is applicable for interventions studied in settings in which a behavioral tiered intervention system is in place, and the student has failed to meet the school's or district's criteria for "response" to both Tier 1 (schoolwide/universal program) and Tier 2 (Tier 2 or secondary behavioral intervention) supports.
+6 Non-response to Tiers 1 and 2 is applicable for interventions studied in settings in which a behavioral tiered intervention system is in place, and the student has failed to meet the school's or district's criteria for "response" to both Tier 1 (schoolwide/universal program) and Tier 2 (Tier 2 or secondary behavioral intervention) supports.
 Detailed information about these non-response criteria should be included in the study description.

-Fidelity of Implementation (Single Subject Design) Half Bubble Measurement of fidelity of implementation was conducted adequately and observed with adequate intercoder agreement (e.g., between 0.8 and 1.0) or permanent product, but levels of fidelity are moderate (e.g., an average below 60% across multiple measures, 60%-75% for a single measure).
-OR Levels of fidelity indicate that the intervention program was implemented as intended (e.g., a reasonable average across multiple measures, or 75% or above for a single measure), but measurement of fidelity of implementation either was not conducted adequately or was not observed with adequate intercoder agreement or permanent product.
+Fidelity of Implementation (Single Subject Design) Full Bubble Measurement of fidelity of implementation was conducted adequately and observed with adequate intercoder agreement (e.g., between 0.8 and 1.0) or permanent product, and levels of fidelity indicate that the intervention program was implemented as intended (e.g., a reasonable average across multiple measures, or 75% or above for a single measure).
+Measurement of fidelity of implementation was conducted adequately and observed with adequate intercoder agreement (e.g., between 0.8 and 1.0) or permanent product, but levels of fidelity are moderate (e.g., an average below 60% across multiple measures, 60%-75% for a single measure).
+Half Bubble OR Trail Bubble Levels of fidelity indicate that the intervention program was implemented as intended (e.g., a reasonable average across multiple measures, or 75% or above for a single measure), but measurement of fidelity of implementation either was not conducted adequately or was not observed with adequate intercoder agreement or permanent product.
 Empty Bubble Fails full and half bubble.